olegyablokov/pde-numeric-solver/README.md

 ## Getting started
 The program is being developed for numerical solving of some pde equations.
 Right now it supports:
-- The 2d heat equation which is solved using the [alternating direction implicit method](https://en.wikipedia.org/wiki/Alternating_direction_implicit_method#cite_ref-2);
+- The 2d heat equation which is solved using the [alternating direction implicit method](https://en.wikipedia.org/wiki/Alternating_direction_implicit_method#cite_ref-2) (in Cartesian coordinates);
-- The 2d wave equation which is solved like the heat equation, but it is very unstable now.
+- The 2d wave equation which is solved using the [Crank–Nicolson method](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method) (in polar coordinates).

 ## Build
 The only external library the program depends on is Qt5.